Advice from West Virginia business owners for why you need an export compliance plan.

 Having an effective export compliance plan will help you streamline operations, conduct export activities in accordance with the EAR and minimize the risks of violating regulations.
 You can further protect your company by keeping good records that document your export compliance.

 Simms said making sure your exports are compliant is a lot of paperwork.
 Here’s a few of the things she said needs documented if you are going to have a solid export compliant plan:

 - Demonstrating management support

 - Screening parties, transactions and countries, whether restricted, embargoed, sanctions, etc.

 - Classifying goods

 - Education and training

 Companies of all sizes need to make sure they’re exports are compliant by following industry best practices, staying up to date on any regulatory changes and conducting regular training.
 There are many factors that go into compliance, but just being aware of your need for it is a big step in the right direction.

 To learn more about export regulations, click here.

 Looking for more resources?
 Don’t know how to get started with your own export compliance plan?
-Get help from one of the West Virginia Development Office’ international trade representatives.
+Get help from one of the West Virginia Department of Economic Development’ international trade representatives.
 Contact us today!